IliesChibane/Spam-Classifier/README.md

 # Spam-Classifier
-A spam classifier built using Machine Learning (SVM &amp; Naive Bayes) and Deep learning (LSTM and Neural Nets)
+A university project where we built a spam classifier using Machine Learning and Deep Learning, we also used NLP methods for data preprocessing.

+## This project was made by :
+- AIT AMARA Mohamed, 181831072170

+- BOUROUINA Rania, 181831052716

+- CHIBANE Ilies, 181831072041

+- HAMMAL Ayoub, 181831048403